-Associate Professor, Developmental Mathematics Coordinator, Math & Computer Science
+Associate Professor, Developmental Mathematics Coordinator, Master of Liberal Studies

 Professor Dan Daley’s association with Lyndon State is a long one.
 He has three degrees from Lyndon: a bachelor’s degree in mathematics, another in meteorology, and a master’s degree in education.
 Since then, he has worked in Academic Support and the Project Excel program and, over the years, has been an adjunct in the math department at different times.
 He has now come home to Lyndon after a 26-year career as a high school mathematics teacher.